409410016/aicup/README.md

 The training results are stored by default in ```logs/AICUP/bagtricks_R50-ibn```.
 The storage location and model hyperparameters can be modified in ```fast_reid/configs/AICUP/bagtricks_R50-ibn.yml```.

+You can refer to `fast_reid/fastreid/config/defaults.py` to find out which hyperparameters can be modified.

 Refer to [FastReID](https://github.com/JDAI-CV/fast-reid) repository for addition explanations and options.

 > [!IMPORTANT]
 > Since we did not generate the `query` and `gallery` datasets required for evaluation when producing the ReID dataset (`MOT17_ReID` provided by BoT-SORT also not provide them), please skip the following TrackBack when encountered after training completion.